kaisecheng/logstash-k8s-resources/beats_ls_es/README.md

 `001-secret.yaml` contains all certs and keys for filebeat and logstash.
 Filebeat uses ca.crt, client.key and client.crt.
 Logstash uses ca.crt, server.key and server.pkcs8.key.

+`generate_keystore_secret.sh` generates the secret of logstash.keystore and output the file `001-keystore-secret.yaml`.

+logstash.keystore contains the keys from A to Z, which can be referenced in the pipeline by using env variable syntax, such as ${A}.

 ### Filebeat config
 Filebeat mounts the secret `logstash-beats-tls` and config logstash output as following.